ryancirish/hv-chat/README.md

 - hz is served over localhost:8181

 For production / Future Improvements
-Vuex if necessary (should be as simple as --save with npm then setup accordingly) Changing the horizon server to serve on a docker instance or
+-Vuex if necessary (should be as simple as --save with npm then setup accordingly) -Changing the horizon server to serve on a docker instance or
-Use Caddy as a reverse proxy to the localhost port or
+-Use Caddy as a reverse proxy to the localhost port or
-Restructure the application to include the @horizon or the vue horizon package so that you can serve a regular build through caddy or
+-Restructure the application to include the @horizon or the vue horizon package so that you can serve a regular build through caddy or
-Attempt to serve this /build through caddy
+-Attempt to serve this /build through caddy

 ## Build Setup